Isotarge/ScriptHawk/README.md

 - Player position, rotation and speed will be displayed on screen
 - Use L to levitate and the D-Pad to move quickly around the map

+###Writing your own ScriptHawk module
+1. Implement the API detailed in Docs/Design.txt, a template is provided at games/blank.lua
+2. Your module should reside in the games/ subdirectory
+3. Add detection for your game to ScriptHawk.lua
+4. Submit a pull request to this repository, or contact [@Isotarge](https://twitter.com/Isotarge)

 ##Supported Games
 ###Donkey Kong 64
 - Europe